phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 **Hypermedia** is defined by the presence of application control information embedded within, or as a layer above, the presentation of information.

-A **hypermedia relationship**, also known as hyperlink or simply link, is a virtual uni-directional association between two resources.
-Hyperlinks allow authors for a virtually unbound network of resources while also guiding users through an application as they navigate said links.
+A **hypermedia relationship**, also known as a link relation, describes the semantics behind a virtual uni-directional association between two resources.
+Hypermedia relationships allow for a virtually unbound network of resources while also guiding users through an application as they navigate said relationships.

-A **hypermedia relationship name**, also known as link relation or link relation type, is an identifier of the semantics of the relationship of a target resource to the context resource.
+A **hypermedia relationship name** is an identifier for a hypermedia relationship.

 A **resource** is the intended conceptual target of a hypertext reference.